StephenDiscenza/jsonpath-for-python/README.md

 # jsonpath-lite
-A very light weight utility which parses and uses JSONPath expressions to do things with the Python data structures representing a JSON document.
+A very light weight utility which parses and uses JSONPath expressions for simple interactions with the Python data structures representing a JSON document.

 ## Usage
 Say you have this JSON: